BUILDING A VIBRANT UNIVERSITY IN DOWNTOWN PITTSBURGH

 Hennigan is the vice chair of the Pennsylvania Economy League board of directors, chair of the Marketing Committee of the Duquesne Club, chair of the Council of Presidents of the Pittsburgh Council on Higher Education, and a member of the board of directors of the Pittsburgh CLO.
 He is an Eagle Scout sponsor for the Boy Scouts of America and a member of Leadership Pittsburgh, Class XII.
 He is married to Colleen, and they have two children.
 The Hennigans reside in Franklin Park, a suburb north of Pittsburgh, Pa.

-Senior Vice President for Academic and Student Affairs
+Provost, Senior Vice President for Academic and Student Affairs, and Dean of Faculty

-Before her appointment as vice president for academic and student affairs in August of 2010, she served as vice provost.
+Before her appointment as provost and vice president for academic and student affairs, she served the University as vice provost.
 McIntyre also served as the dean of the School of Arts and Sciences from January 2007 to May of 2009 and chairperson of the Education Department from 2005-2007.
 Positions she has held at other institutions include: president of The Education Policy and Issues Center, director of the Office of Educational Design and Assessment, director of Unit of School Support Services and division director of Early Childhood Education for Pittsburgh Public Schools, Elementary and Middle School Teacher and vice principal for the Diocese of Pittsburgh Catholic Schools.

 Senior Vice President of Finance and Operations